Trauma-Informed Care (TIC)

 Widespread adoption of trauma-informed care is essential given the prevalence and impact of trauma within the homeless population.

-Hopper et al define Trauma-Informed Care (TIC) as “a strengths-based framework that is grounded in an understanding of and responsiveness to the impact of trauma, that emphasizes physical, psychological, and emotional safety for both providers and survivors, and that creates opportunities for survivors to rebuild a sense of control and empowerment.”45
+Hopper et al define Trauma-Informed Care (TIC) as “a strengths-based framework that is grounded in an understanding of and responsiveness to the impact of trauma, that emphasizes physical, psychological, and emotional safety for both clinicians and survivors, and that creates opportunities for survivors to rebuild a sense of control and empowerment.”45

 TIC is more than a treatment method or idea.
 TIC aims to recognize human behavior, positive and negative coping strategies, and other issues that result from the experience of trauma over the lifespan.46 TIC promotes a culture of safety, empowerment and healing not only for patients but for organizations and staff.
 It may require organizational culture change.